- Home

 Different sleeping positions suit different needs.
 So if you’ve been struggling to sleep or have woken up feeling unrested or sore recently, it might be worth experimenting with a new position.

-Though, if you’re not having any sleep issues, there’s no reason to change your position – you should do what feels best for you.
+Though if you’re not having any sleep issues, there’s no reason to change your position – you should do what feels best for you.
 The key thing is that you’re waking up feeling well-rested and full of energy to face the day.

 What’s your favourite sleeping position and why?
 We’d be interested to hear from you in the comments below.

-Francesca Williams is a lifestyle writer at Rest Less.
+Francesca Williams is a senior lifestyle writer at Rest Less.
 She joined Rest Less in early 2021 after achieving a first-class degree in History at the University of Sheffield and qualifying as an NCTJ Gold Standard Journalist.
-Francesca writes across a range of lifestyle topics, specialising in health, history, and art and culture.
-In her spare time, Francesca likes to keep herself busy and enjoys going on walks, playing netball, going to the gym, getting involved with her local church, and socialising with friends and family.
+Francesca is a qualified Level 3 Personal Trainer and writes across a range of lifestyle topics, specialising in health.
+In her spare time, Francesca likes to keep herself busy going to the gym, dancing, spending time with friends and family, and getting involved with her local church.

 * Links with an * by them are affiliate links which help Rest Less stay free to use as they can result in a payment or benefit to us.
 You can read more on how we make money here.